Oregon, Rhode Island war memorials vandalized over Memorial Day weekend, police say

 CLICK HERE TO GET THE FOX NEWS APP

-"We pay homage to Providence residents who made the ultimate sacrifice for our country and we remember them every day, especially during Memorial Day weekend," Mayor Jorge O. Elorza said Tuesday in a statement releasing by his office condemning the vandalism.
+"We pay homage to Providence residents who made the ultimate sacrifice for our country and we remember them every day, especially during Memorial Day weekend," Mayor Jorge O. Elorza said Tuesday in a statement released by his office condemning the vandalism.

 Providence Police Cmdr.
 Thomas Verdi confirmed that the incident remains under investigation.